|Degrees:||B.Sc., Ph.D. (Western)|

 Lab: 234A Nesbitt Building

 |Website:||Visit my Lab Website|

-Heath welcomes inquiries from talented and motivated scientists looking to start an graduate or undergraduate thesis on insect physiology, biochemistry, and/or molecular biology.
+Heath welcomes inquiries from talented and motivated scientists looking to start a project on insect physiology, biochemistry, and/or molecular biology.
 See the lab website for details on available positions.

 Overgaard, J.O., MacMillan H.A.
 (2017) The integrative physiology of insect chill tolerance.
 Annual Review of Physiology 79, 187-208.

 MacMillan, H.A., Knee, J.M., Dennis, A.B., Udaka, H., Marshall, K.E., Merritt, T.J.S., Sinclair, B.J.
 (2016) Cold acclimation wholly reorganizes the Drosophila melanogaster transcriptome and metabolome.
 Scientific Reports.
 6: 28999.